Pure White Paint Color, by Sherwin Williams, is a go-to white paint color for walls, trim, exteriors, cabinets, and more.

 Pure White Paint Color Comparisons

-Pure White and Extra White are probably the most popular white paint colors for trim.
+Pure White and Extra White are some of the most popular white paint colors for trim.
 And, both are great, but for different rooms.

 While Pure White is has a touch of gray in it, Extra White carries a soft bluish undertone.
 This hint of blue puts Extra White firmly in the cool category of paints.